Active Learning Classrooms

 - At each student table: Windows computers, a flat-panel large display monitor, and personal device cable connections.

 - Centralized teaching station with a master control panel, Windows computer, document camera, DVD/Blu-ray player, and personal device cable connections.

 - Award-winning Peer Mentorship Program for faculty interested in adopting active learning into their instruction.

 - Faculty are paired with experienced faculty that use active learning techniques.

-- The program is meant to assist with adoption of active learning in the classroom.
+- The program is meant to assist with the adoption of active learning in the classroom.

-- By the end of the program Faculty with become knowledgable in active learning pedogogy and using technology in the classroom.
+- By the end of the program Faculty with become knowledgeable in active learning pedagogy and using technology in the classroom.

-- Quarterly newsletter for news on active learning events.
+- A quarterly newsletter for news on active learning events.

 - Faculty focus groups provide a platform to voice ideas on technological needs and how to improve the active learning classrooms.